griptape-ai/griptape-docs/docs/griptape-framework/structures/tasks.md

                              Action: {"type": "tool", "name": "WebScraper", "activity": "get_content", "input": {"values": {"url":
                              "https://www.griptape.ai"}}}
 [09/08/23 11:15:03] INFO     Subtask 7a6356470e6a4b08b61edc5591b37f0c
-                             Observation: Output of "WebScraper.get_content" was stored in memory with memory_name "TextToolMemory" and artifact_namespace "2b50373849d140f698ba8071066437ee" [09/08/23 11:15:11] INFO     Subtask a22a7e4ebf594b4b895fcbe8a95c1dd3
+                             Observation: Output of "WebScraper.get_content" was stored in memory with memory_name "ToolMemory" and artifact_namespace "2b50373849d140f698ba8071066437ee" [09/08/23 11:15:11] INFO     Subtask a22a7e4ebf594b4b895fcbe8a95c1dd3
-                             Thought: Now that the webpage content is stored in memory, I can use the TextToolMemory tool's summarize activity to summarize it.
+                             Thought: Now that the webpage content is stored in memory, I can use the ToolMemory tool's summarize activity to summarize it.
-                             Action: {"type": "memory", "name": "TextToolMemory", "activity": "summarize", "input": {"values": {"memory_name":
+                             Action: {"type": "memory", "name": "ToolMemory", "activity": "summarize", "input": {"values": {"memory_name":
-                             "TextToolMemory", "artifact_namespace": "2b50373849d140f698ba8071066437ee"}}}
+                             "ToolMemory", "artifact_namespace": "2b50373849d140f698ba8071066437ee"}}}
 [09/08/23 11:15:15] INFO     Subtask a22a7e4ebf594b4b895fcbe8a95c1dd3
                              Observation: Griptape is an open source framework that allows developers to build and deploy AI applications using large language models (LLMs).
 It provides the ability to create conversational and event-driven apps that